What is a software licensing API?

 POST /products/{slug}/licenses/{key}/activate

-Your app sends the license key along with a device identifier (a hardware fingerprint) and an optional device name.
+Your app sends the license key along with a device fingerprint and an optional device name.
 The server checks whether the key has available activation slots, records the device, and returns the activation details.
 From this point on, the server knows this key is running on this specific machine.

 Good APIs make activation idempotent; if a device is already activated, calling activate again just returns the existing activation instead of throwing an error.
 This prevents edge cases where a customer restarts your app and triggers duplicate activation attempts.